Open Bible Data Home About News OET Key

 YLT Many waters are not able to quench the love, And floods do not wash it away.
 If one give all the wealth of his house for love, Treading down — they tread upon it.

-DBY Many waters cannot quench love, Neither do the floods drown it: Even if a man gave all the substance of his house for love, It would utterly be contemned.
+Drby Many waters cannot quench love, Neither do the floods drown it: Even if a man gave all the substance of his house for love, It would utterly be contemned.

 RV Many waters cannot quench love, neither can the floods drown it: if a man would give all the substance of his house for love, he would utterly be contemned.

-WBS Many waters cannot quench love, neither can the floods drown it: if a man would give all the substance of his house for love, it would utterly be contemned.
+Wbstr Many waters cannot quench love, neither can the floods drown it: if a man would give all the substance of his house for love, it would utterly be contemned.

-KJB Many waters cannot quench love, neither can the floods drown it: if a man would give all the substance of his house for love, it would utterly be contemned.
+KJB-1769 Many waters cannot quench love, neither can the floods drown it: if a man would give all the substance of his house for love, it would utterly be contemned.

-BB Her coales are coales of fire, and a very vehement flambe of the Lorde: so that many waters are not able to quenche loue, neither may the streames drowne it: Yea yf a man woulde geue all the good of his house for loue, he shoulde count it nothyng.
+Bshps Her coales are coales of fire, and a very vehement flambe of the Lorde: so that many waters are not able to quenche loue, neither may the streames drowne it: Yea yf a man woulde geue all the good of his house for loue, he shoulde count it nothyng.

-GNV Much water can not quench loue, neither can the floods drowne it: If a man should giue all the substance of his house for loue, they would greatly contemne it.
+Gnva Much water can not quench loue, neither can the floods drowne it: If a man should giue all the substance of his house for loue, they would greatly contemne it.

 (Much water cannot quench loue, neither can the floods drowne it: If a man should give all the substance of his house for loue, they would greatly contemne it. )

-CB so yt many waters are not able to quench loue, nether maye ye streames drowne it.
+Cvdl so yt many waters are not able to quench loue, nether maye ye streames drowne it.
 Yee yf a man wolde geue all the good of his house for loue, he shulde counte it nothinge.

 (so it many waters are not able to quench loue, neither may ye/you_all streams drowne it.
-Yee if a man would give all the good of his house for loue, he should counte it nothing.)
+Ye/You_all if a man would give all the good of his house for loue, he should counte it nothing.)

-WYC Many watris moun not quenche charite, nether floodis schulen oppresse it.
+Wyc Many watris moun not quenche charite, nether floodis schulen oppresse it.
 Thouy a man yyue al the catel of his hous for loue, he schal dispise `that catel as nouyt.

 (Many waters moun not quenche charity, neither floodis should oppress it.
 Thouy a man give all the cattle of his house for loue, he shall despise `that cattle as nought/nothing.)

-LUT daß auch viel Wasser nicht mögen die Liebe auslöschen, noch die Ströme sie ersäufen.
+Luth daß auch viel Wasser nicht mögen die Liebe auslöschen, noch die Ströme sie ersäufen.
 Wenn einer alles Gut in seinem Hause um die Liebe geben wollte, so gälte es alles nichts.

-CLV Aquæ multæ non potuerunt extinguere caritatem, nec flumina obruent illam.
+ClVg Aquæ multæ non potuerunt extinguere caritatem, nec flumina obruent illam.
 Si dederit homo omnem substantiam domus suæ pro dilectione, quasi nihil despiciet eam.[fn]

 8.7 Aquæ multæ, etc. Quia domus, quæ supra petram charitatis fundata est, irruentibus fluminibus non potest cadere.
 Flumina.
 Tentationum, quæ vel visibiliter vel invisibiliter tentant corda fidelium.
 Si dederit.
 Quia ubi abundat amor æternorum, mox vilescit possessio labentium, recte subditur, Si dederit homo.
 Apostoli, et alii sancti, omnibus dimissis, nihil visi sunt sibi perdidisse, dummodo vera bona possent habere, unde Paulus: Omnia detrimenta arbitror ut stercora, ut Christum lucrifaciam Philip.
 3..